Ashutoshbind15/dev-iterate/README.md

 This keeps the core product responsive while handling compilation/runtime work off the main app path.

+This path is also captured in **`architecture-diagrams/app-arch.png`**.

 ---

 ### Kestra, in depth (flows, subflows, agents, and decision-making)

 Kestra is the “control plane” for Dev-Iterate’s AI system.
 The flows are intentionally modular: **webhooks start work**, **subflows compose behaviors**, **AI agents make structured decisions**, and Convex acts as the source-of-truth system.

+> Note: the workflows called out below are **not exhaustive**—they’re the core ones that benefit most from explanation.
+See `kestra/flows/` for the full set.

 #### Content discovery + research fan-out

 - **`topicsextractor.yml`**

   - Pulls trending titles from Hacker News (Node task in a Docker runner).
   - Uses an **AIAgent** to propose **2–4 high-level topics** as valid JSON.
   - Sends topics to Convex via `POST {{ACTIONS_BASE_URL}}/topics`.

 - **`topicsiterator.yml`**

   - Webhook-triggered fan-out controller.
   - `ForEach` over `{ topic, topicId }` pairs.
   - Runs two subflows per topic: